Skip to main content

 WHEREAS, the Metropolitan Government of Nashville and Davidson County has initiated and sustained several youth initiatives for the past 15 years, including the Nashville After Zone Alliance (“NAZA”) and Power Youth, which have high potential to scale and serve more youth due to their strong partnerships with community organizations; and

-WHEREAS, the newly established Department of Youth Safety will offer at-risk youth a vital bridge to pathways for youth and neighborhoods and is an essential step in creating a better future for Nashville’s youth; and
+WHEREAS, the newly established Department Office of Youth Safety will offer at-risk youth a vital bridge to pathways for youth and neighborhoods and is an essential step in creating a better future for Nashville’s youth; and

 WHEREAS, decades of research have proven that sustainable investment in youth development outside of school time generates short and long-term impacts by contributing to improved school outcomes and successful career and life paths while reducing youth justice issues by as much as 20%.
 Every dollar invested in youth programs in afterschool space saves at least $3 by increasing kids’ earning potential, improving kids’ performance at school, and reducing crime and juvenile delinquency; and

 WHEREAS, improving the success of our youth is critical to provide social and economic opportunities for individual and community success.
-Evidence-based research demonstrates significant improvements in quality of life and workforce preparedness while reducing youth crime when there is effective investment in youth; and
+Evidence-based research demonstrates significant improvements in quality of life and workforce preparedness while reducing youth exposure to crime when there is effective investment in youth; and

 WHEREAS, these initiatives, along with other public, non-profit, and private programs, have provided enriching educational and developmental opportunities to thousands of young Nashvillians for decades; and